vEnhance/1802/src/appendix.typ

 === Main proof

-#figure(
-  image("figures/r02-dotproof.svg", width: 75%),
-  caption: [Proof that the dot product is given by the projection], )

 For concreteness, specialize to $RR^2$ and consider $bf(u) dot bf(v)$ where $bf(u) =  vec(a,b)$ is a unit vector (i.e. $bf(u) = 1$),
 and $bf(v) = vec(x,y)$ is any vector in $RR^2$.
 Then we want to show that the projection of $bf(v)$ onto $bf(u)$ has length $x a + y b$.
+See @fig-appendix-dotpf-proj.

+#figure(
+  image("figures/appendix-dotpf-proj.svg", width: 75%),
+  caption: [Proof that the dot product is given by the projection], ) <fig-appendix-dotpf-proj>

 The basic idea is to decompose $bf(v) = x ee_1 + y ee_2$.
 The length of projection of $bf(v)$ onto $bf(u)$